GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ## Product environment

-The <vendor-name><product-name> equipment used in this guide is as follows:
+The equipment used in this guide is as follows:

--  Vendor—<vendor-name>
+-  Vendor: Juniper
--  Model—<model name>
+-  Model: SRX300
--  Software release—<full software release name>
+-  Software release: JUNOS Software Release [15.1X49-D100.6]

 <Fill in the following if the vendor supports more than one platform.
 However,
 the following section is optional, because some vendors might only have one platform.>

-Although the steps in this guide use <model name>, this guide also applies to the following <product-name> platforms:
+Although the steps in this guide use Juniper SRX300, this guide also applies to the following SRX platforms:

+-  SRX220 and SRX240
+-  SRX550
--  <vendor model 1>
+-  SRX1400
--  <vendor model 2>
+-  SRX3400
--  <vendor model 3>
+-  vSRX

 ## Before you begin